louissoccard/groceries/README.md

 Version | Description | Completion Status
 ------- | ----------- | -----------------
-0.1 | Setup Laravel using Laravel Breeze to provide the framework and authentication | ✅ 0.2 | The ability to add, edit and remove products | ❌ x | Create the Pantry to store the current quantities of groceries and allow for quantity manipulation | ❌ x | Add recipes to the system for all meals, so the app can check whether the required ingredients are in stock | ❌ x | Add a meal planner that can keep track of upcoming meals and determine which ingredients are missing/required | ❌
+0.1 | Setup Laravel using Laravel Breeze to provide the framework and authentication | ✅ 0.2 | Style existing pages (from Breeze) | ❌
+0.3 | Add a user profile page allowing the user to update their information and password | ❌ 0.4 | Add roles admin/standard.
+Add an accounts page allowing admin users to add/remove users and then remove the ability to register | ❌ x | The ability to add, edit and remove products | ❌ x | Create the Pantry to store the current quantities of groceries and allow for quantity manipulation | ❌ x | Add recipes to the system for all meals, so the app can check whether the required ingredients are in stock | ❌ x | Add a meal planner that can keep track of upcoming meals and determine which ingredients are missing/required | ❌